slerman12/Help-me/2-Opposing-views.md

 >
 > I met Mobi in the hospitalization between the benzo-one and the geriatric unit one in October, 2020.
 A couple years later, I learned that Sarah had met Mobi in one of their hospitalizations, too, that he'd even braided Sarah's hair.
 Mobi was a recurrent inpatient care unit psychiatric recipient.
 He was 16, clearly intelligent, had a "sober" intelligence and humor, was respectful, kind, and chill.
 They'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of about 14, and he was in there mainly, or perhaps only, for drug problems and addiction.
 Acclimating to benzos, one's brain becomes deprived of GABA and will crave something, usually drugs, to take the literal neural edge off, to silence those disproportionate Glutamates and other action potentials whose balancing complement, GABA, is downregulated, throughout the brain.
 Benzos are a hard drug, and are as addictive as any hard drug.
 He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.
 >
 > Maybe he was such a big alcoholic at the age of 14 that the benzos were the inescapable treatment that the psychiatrists had to resort to, but I doubt it.
+When it gets to the point that kids are being inoculated with benzos, psychiatrists should ask themselves whether they have a problem, some kind of addiction maybe, to prescribing benzos, and seek help.

 #### Future hair losses